 You might be more familiar with the term “crowdfunding.”
 That's the number one form of peer-to-peer lending.

 When approved, you receive lending offers with stated interest rates and terms.
-Then, you select loans you prefer and the website facilitates all the monetary transactions until loans are repaid.
+Then, you select the loans you prefer, and the website facilitates all the monetary transactions until the loans are repaid.

-While these loans may be convenient, the price of an easy loan transaction can be very high.
+While these loans may be convenient, the price of an easy loan transaction can be high.

 7. Borrowing From Family and Friends

 The rule of thumb is don't borrow from family and friends.
 Ever.
 It's the surest way to destroy important relationships.

 However, there's a case to be made for borrowing from family and friends in a pinch.

 First and foremost, don't ask a loved one to borrow money without offering something extra in return.
 You might be Uncle Joe's favorite nephew or niece, but kind-hearted Uncle Joe is entitled to receive some benefit for helping you out.

 It's also important that you fully commit yourself to abide by the terms of the loan as set forth in a written agreement (a must).

 Again, this is a convenient way to borrow money.
 It's also going to potentially put a strain on the relationship until your loan is repaid.
 This is a situation where you need to be very mindful of the love motivating your friend or relative to help you.